The original do-it-yourself travel guide to Europe SM

 The New War

-Thanks to deviates who try to hijack or bomb planes, everybody and everything going on the plane is subject to several checks.
+Thanks to deviates who try to hijack or bomb planes, or just murder people for the fun of it, everybody and everything going on the plane is subject to several checks.
 This is nothing to fool around with so just follow instructions and do as you are told.
 Your life and the lives of many others depends on it.
 Fooling around with security can be a Federal felony with prison time plus 5 figure fines.

 It has become war since September 11, 2001.
 The attack on the United States and on civilization has brought mass murder to a monstrous new level.
 While hundreds of innocent people were killed on the planes, thousands more were killed at their desks on that unbelievable morning.
 My personal experience with terrorist murder is in the dedication to this book, with additional notes in chapter 1, What's It All About?.
 The security measures are designed to prevent another event, and so far millions of passengers have flown without another successful attack.
 But there are plenty of devils still out there, hiding and planning their next move.
 Be vigilant and call authority when you see something out of the ordinary.
 There may not be time to call authority and the people on the "shoe bomber" and the "underpants bomber" flights learned.
 Quick action by passengers saved the lives of hundreds of people.